ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/06-insertion-sort.md

 <!-- OPENDSA: END -->
 The algorithm above can be implemented as follows in pseudocode:

-    insertionSort(array):
+    insertionSort(arr):
-        n = array.size
+        n = arr.size
-        for i in 1 .. n-1:                           // Put the i'th element in its correct position: j = i                                    //     Start at the end of the sorted part while j > 0 and array[j] < array[j-1]:   //     Go backwards until we find the position: swap(array, j, j-1)                  //         Move the element one step forward j -= 1
+        for i in 1 .. n-1:                       // Put the i'th element in its correct position: j = i                                //     Start at the end of the sorted part while j > 0 and arr[j] < arr[j-1]:   //     Go backwards until we find the position: swap(arr, j, j-1)                //         Move the element one step forward j -= 1